 If a road hazard accident was fatal, the victim’s surviving family members may be able to open an estate and file a wrongful death claim.
 Damages recovered as part of a wrongful death claim are intended to compensate the surviving family members for the untimely death of their loved one.
 While no amount of compensation is ever enough, these awards can replace the victim’s lost income and support grieving family members.

 Fortunately, the majority of car accidents do not result in the death of a loved one.
 However, these accidents can lead to serious injuries and damages – some of which may be permanent or lifelong.
 In those cases, the accident victim may be able to recover compensation for medical care costs, lost wages, pain and suffering, and permanent injuries.

 Contact a Clearwater, Florida Personal Injury Lawyer Today to Discuss Your Car Crash

 Clearwater road hazards can lead to serious car crashes and injuries to the accident victims involved.
 If you have been injured in a car accident that you believe was caused by a roadway hazard – including a negligent or impaired motor vehicle driver – you should retain legal counsel as soon as possible to represent you in your case.

-The Clearwater personal injury lawyers at Dolman Law Group can review the circumstances of your accident and may be able to negotiate or litigate your case through the court system.
+The Clearwater personal injury lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA can review the circumstances of your accident and may be able to negotiate or litigate your case through the court system.
 To schedule a free legal consultation and case evaluation with a Clearwater personal injury lawyer, please call us today at (727) 451-6900, or contact us online.